raw-lab/DeGenPrime/README.md

 #### Standard outputs
 - primers_filename.txt (a list of primers) <br />
-- Any errors that occur during runtime will also be written on the console or to stout.<br />
+- Any errors that occur during runtime will also be written on the console.<br />

 ### Examples
 You are a federal prosecutor trying to build a case against Dr. Scientist who stands accused of performing illegal genetic engineering experiments on human zygotes.
 Your team believes that they made genetic modifications on chromosome 21 in the p arms above the centromere.
 You find out the length of this region from the tips of the 3’ end of the telomeres to the centromere is about 12 million base pairs.
 The average length of telomeres on chromosome 21 for a human zygote is 10 thousand base pairs.
 Your team collects data from the allegedly modified zygotes’ chromosome 21 and other genetic information collected from NCBI on chromosome 21 into a fasta file called zygote_21.faa.
 You want to find 10 good primer pairs on this chromosome to amplify in a PCR reaction.<br /> You would use:<br />